Pter61/vlpmarker/README.md

 # VLPMarker
 The full code will be public after our paper is accepted.

-## TODO
+## Demo
-Demo for zero-shot evaluation with VLPMarker
+Demo for zero-shot evaluation and user identification with VLPMarker

 ### Install Benchmarks
 ```bash